Peach Trifle Recipe

 First, prep your ingredients:

-• Break pound cake into bite-size pieces and set aside.
+• Cake – Break pound cake into bite-size pieces and set aside.

-• Prepare instant pudding and chill in the fridge.
+• Custard – Prepare instant pudding and chill in the fridge.

-• Combine jam/jelly with canned peaches in saucepan and heat to melt the jelly.
+• Peaches – Combine the jam/jelly with canned peaches in a saucepan and heat to melt the jelly.
+Allow to cool to room temperature.

-Tip: We used canned peaches because they’re always available, but if peaches are in season, feel free to make this a fresh peach trifle!
+• Peaches – We used canned peaches because they’re always available, but if it’s peach season, feel free to use fresh peaches!
 Be sure to peel and remove the pit first!

 This Vanilla Pecan Peach Trifle is a total show-stopper, but it's actually pretty easy to make (especially with a few box mix "cheats")